Six Principles to Help Your

 We subscribe to different leadership qualities published by Zenger Folkman, Kouzes and Posner, and others.
 However, the most important leadership quality is living the standard or ideal you promote.
 Organizations go in the direction of their leaders.
 Leadership can engage and excite new hires—so use the opportunity to connect them to the organization before they get busy with their everyday work.

 When people start with what they’re good at, they feel strong, capable, and ready to tackle any challenge.
 That builds momentum and positive ROI, so it’s a win-win for individuals and organizations.
-Helping people understand why they were hired, what strengths they bring to a team, and how the team will use those strengths helps people see how they contribute to the team’s success.
+Helping people understand why they were hired, what strengths they bring to a team, and how the team will use those strengths helps people see how they will improve organizational performance.

 People are complex and messy—yet, neuroscience can teach us about how our brains process information.
 By leveraging how the brain works best, we can create memorable and effective experiences.